SOUTHERN PATAGONIAN ICE FIELD

 Night in Hotel

-Extra days in case of bad weather conditions at the beginning of the trip.
+Extra day in case of bad weather conditions at the beginning of the trip.
 It’s needed a reasonable good day to go up to the Marconi Pass.
 Or spend the extra days at others campgrounds.
+End of Services

 What you need: